queeek180/qPointshop-Skin/README.md

 # qPointshop-Skin
-a neato vgui replacement for pointshop
+a neato vgui replacement for pointshop written (mostly) from scratch. it does not theme with derma.

+all the vgui files are provided under the AGPL-v3.0 or later.

+cl_init.lua, sh_config.lua, sv_init.lua, sv_manifest.lua and sv_player_extension.lua are provided under their original MIT license.